How Does Harm Reduction Compare to Quitting Cold Turkey?

 Harm reduction embraces and accepts the fact that drug abuse and addiction are part of society, and aims to minimize the damaging effects of drug use on individuals and their communities.
 Harm reduction also recognizes that drug use is complex, and that abstinence-based methods like quitting cold turkey aren’t always safe and effective for everyone.
 People who have a severe addiction or who have struggled with addiction for many years can experience certain withdrawal symptoms such as organ failure and death when quitting cold turkey.

 People who drink heavily can experience a severe type of alcohol withdrawal called delirium tremens that can lead to seizures and death.
-Homeless individuals who join abstinence-based housing programs and who quit cold turkey at home are either facing the risk for complications, or the risk for relapse that sends them back to the streets.
+Homeless individuals who join abstinence-based housing programs and who quit cold turkey at home are facing either the risk of complications or the risk of relapse that sends them back to the streets.
 But homeless individuals who join harm reduction programs that offer non-contingency housing can slowly reduce their drinking, lower their risk for complications from alcohol withdrawal, and lessen the financial burden on taxpayers.

 Quitting drugs and alcohol cold turkey can be dangerous and is not recommended.
 Drug withdrawal can put excessive stress on the body and major organs, and requires additional treatment to reduce the risk for kidney and liver damage, immediate cardiac changes, and adverse changes in hormones and brain chemistry.
 Fortunately, many of today’s detox treatments incorporate some harm reduction methods that can lead to a complete, successful recovery from addiction.
 For instance, medical detox treatments use opioid substitution or MAT to reduce drug cravings and withdrawal symptoms in people recovering from heroin and painkiller addiction.